coop152/obsidian-vaults/Programming Languages & Paradigms/Compilers/Lexical Analysis.md

 if if then then = else else else = then
 ```
 Limitations of lexical analysis have actually served to positively influence language design, removing many cases of confusing and awkward ambiguity like were present in older languages.

+## Flex & Lex
+Flex is a tool for generating lexical analysers.
+It takes 3 inputs:
+- Regular expressions
+- Pairs of regular expressions and C code
+- auxiliary C code.
+When the input is compiled it generates a C source file as output (called `lex.yy.c`).
+This file contains a routine `yylex()`.
+After compiling the C file, the executable will isolate tokens from the input according to the regular expressions and, for each token, execute the code associated with it.
+The array `char yytext[]` contains the representation of a token.